FoalTS/foal/docs/docs/upgrade-to-v2/file-upload-and-download.md

+---
+title: File Upload and Download
+---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# File Upload and Download

 In version 2, file uploads and download are managed by a single package: `@foal/storage`.